mercadopago/devsite-docs/guides/checkout-api-v2/how-to-integrate-3ds.en.md

 To facilitate the validation of 3DS payments, we have created a sandbox testing environment.
 This environment returns fictional results that are only used for simulating and validating the implementation.

-> NOTE
-To make a test purchase, you will need to have the test credentials of your production user and a test credit card with 3DS enabled.

 > WARNING
 >
 > Remember to use the test credentials for your application.